kendarorg/HttpAnsweringMachine/docs/plugins/java/jfilters.md

 The HttpTypeFilter can be configured like the following.
 All this variables can be set with the Spring Boot property style "${propertyfileindex}" and "${propertyfileindex:defaultvalue}"

+When dealing with variables inside the json file, the variable names are the -path- of the variables No support had been given for array variables

 * hostAddress: the exact address (or * for any)
 * hostPattern: the Java regex for the host
 * priority: the priority between the other filters